30% OFF Tempcover fee in our app

 Be sure to also mention the car’s most recent MoT date – especially if you’ve had it done specifically for the sale.

 Next, it’s time to move on to the photos.
-This is an incredibly important part of the advert as it gives your potential buyers that first glimpse of your car and hopefully attract them straight away.
+This is an incredibly important part of the advert as it gives your potential buyers that first glimpse of your car and hopefully will attract them straight away.

-Make sure that the photos are well-lit, so it doesn’t look like you’re trying to hide anything, and you can show off that newly-cleaned sheen.
+• Make sure that the photos are well-lit, so it doesn’t look like you’re trying to hide anything, and you can show off that newly-cleaned sheen.

-Include multiple shots of the cars from various angles, include images of the boot, under the bonnet and the interior.
+• Include multiple shots of the cars from various angles, include images of the boot, under the bonnet and the interior.

-If there are major dents or scratches that are so prominent that you had to mention them in your advert, be sure to include a close-up picture of it, that way buyers will know what to expect and will save you having to waste your or the buyers time.
+• If there are major dents or scratches that are so prominent that you had to mention them in your advert, be sure to include a close-up picture of it, that way buyers will know what to expect and will save you having to waste your or the buyers time.

 What to do during a viewing

-If you are meeting away from your home, be sure to tell someone where you are going and also have a lift home arranged just in case all goes well.
+If, however, you are uncomfortable with having strangers coming to your home you could arrange to meet in a neutral location like a supermarket car park.
+If you are meeting away from your home, be sure to tell someone where you are going and also have a lift home arranged in case all goes well.

 Once they’re happy with what they’ve seen and assuming they’re happy to continue with the viewing, start up the engine, let them check under the bonnet and offer to let them take it for a test drive.

-Going for a test-drive
+Going for a test drive

-You can get the duration you need without having to pay for more cover than you want.
+• You can get the duration you need without having to pay for more cover than you want.
 You can get a quote at any time and it takes just a couple of minutes.

-Cover is available instantly on mobile, tablet and desktop, so wherever you are, you can quickly arrange cover for your test drive.
+• Cover is available instantly on mobile, tablet and desktop, so wherever you are, you can quickly arrange cover for your test drive.

-Once the policy has expired that’s it, you’re not tied into anything and you can get a policy for each test drive you do.
+• Once the policy has expired, that’s it.
+You’re not tied into anything and you can get a policy for each test drive you do.

-When you’ve completed the test drive, and assuming all goes well, it’s time to get down to business.
+Once they have completed the test drive, and assuming all goes well, it’s time to get down to business.

 Completing the sale